Skip to main content

 Race, History & Healing Project

-The Race, History & Healing Project was launched in response to community concerns about the Oñate statue and La Jornada public art installation on the grounds of the Albuquerque Museum.
+The Race, History & Healing Project was launched by the City of Albuquerque in June of 2020 in response to community concerns about the Oñate statue and La Jornada public art installation on the grounds of the Albuquerque Museum.

-The Oñate statue, one figure in La Jornada installation memorializing the late 1500s and early 1600s in New Mexico, was temporarily removed from view in June with the consent of the artist and in the interest of public safety.
-The Race, History & Healing Project invites public participation and input that result in community-led recommendations for the future of the Oñate statue and La Jornada public art installation.
+The Oñate statue, one figure in La Jornada installation memorializing the late 1500s and early 1600s in New Mexico, was temporarily removed from view in June of 2020 with the consent of the artist and in the interest of public safety.
+The Race, History & Healing Project invited public participation and input that resulted in community-led recommendations for the future of the Oñate statue and La Jornada public art installation.

 A section of the La Jornada sculpture featuring bronze statues of a woman and child in front of various livestock